JakeWharton/mkvdts2ac3/README.md

          -e, --external   Leave AC3 track out of file.
 Does not modify the original matroska file.
 This overrides '-n' and '-d' arguments.
-         -f, --force      Force AC3 creation even if one already exists.
-         -k, --keep-dts   Keep external DTS track (implies '-n').
+         -f, --force      Force processing when AC3 track is detected -k, --keep-dts   Keep external DTS track (implies '-n').
-         -n, --no-dts     Do not retain the DTS track.
+         -m, --nocolor    Do not use colors (monotone) -n, --no-dts     Do not retain the DTS track.
          -o MODE          Pass a custom audio output mode to libdca.
          -p PRIORITY      Modify niceness of executed commands.